 Real-World Examples and Case Studies

-Example 1: AI-Powered Diagnostics at VIMS Hopital
+Example 1: AI-Powered Diagnostics at VIMS Hospital

 Example 2: Telehealth Integration at Prayosha Clinic